 This is where the rubber meets the road when it comes to pricing jewelry.
 You need to be brutally honest with yourself about where you’re at in terms of craftsmanship.
 If your weaves are sloppy and the lines of your work don’t flow well.
 If you’re using inappropriate materials and your wire is pocked with tool marks, you might not be ready to sell your work just yet.

 Your craftsmanship needs to state clearly that you are a pro.
 So, this is the one and only time that I suggest you compare your work to that of other jewelry designers.
-But be careful!
+But be careful.
 This is not about who is the better designer or who created the prettier Tree of Life pendant.
 This is about craftsmanship.
 Period.
+So, ask yourself…

 If not, you have some more work to do.
 Practice, practice, practice.
-Then practice some more until your craftsmanship is on par with other pros in the industry.
+Then practice some more until your craftsmanship is as good or better than your competition.

 4. If your style isn’t uniquely your own, your prices won’t be either

-This might seem like strange advice coming from someone who allows (even encourages) you to make and sell her designs.
+This might seem like strange advice coming from someone who allows (even encourages) you to make and sell the designs from her tutorials.
 But hear me out on this one.
 When you’re first starting out, you learn by copying.
 This is how you hone your craftsmanship and figure out your own style.

 Think of my designs as training wheels.
 They’re proven sellers that will help you build your inventory and get your jewelry business off the ground.
 But we both know that they’re not your designs.
 They’re mine.
 And because I’ve made them public, there could very well be multiple wire artists selling Door 44 designs at the same events and venues.

 This is where craftsmanship factors in.
-Wherever two artists are selling the same thing, the one with the better craftsmanship will always command a higher price.
+Wherever two artists are selling the same thing, the one with the better craftsmanship will always command the higher price.
 It’s also where originality comes in.
-The more unique and original your handmade jewelry is, the higher you can price it.
+The more unique and original your handmade jewelry is, the more you can charge for it.

 The takeaway here is this.
 If you really want to thrive as a jewelry designer, you need to develop a style that’s uniquely your own.
 Your style is a huge part of your brand.
 It’s what will attract your target customers.
 And for those customers, price is not an issue.